ogdl/spec/spec.md

     char_any        ::= char_inline | char_break
     char_invalid    ::= ^char_any

-New line could either be \r, \n or \r\n.
+Line ending (newline) could either be \r, \n or \r\n.

-    new_line        ::= char_break | '\r\n'
+    newline         ::= char_break | '\r\n'

-While the format of list and link are syntax dependent, the format of string value is shared between flow and block syntaxes.
+While the format of list is syntax dependent, the format of string value is shared between flow and block syntaxes.

     char_delimiter  ::= [{}(),]
     quoted_char     ::= (char_inline - '"') | '\\"'